Prevention of sciatica pain

-Sciatica prevention can be difficult, because one of the primary causes is the gradual degradation of the lumbar spine (lower back) that naturally comes with age.
-The sciatic nerve, which begins toward the bottom of the spinal cord and threads its way down both legs, is the longest nerve in the body.
-When a portion of the lumbar spinal anatomy breaks down because of injury, disc degeneration or osteoarthritis, the sciatic nerve becomes vulnerable to compression.
-This can send shooting pain down the legs to the feet, or cause tingling, numbness or muscle weakness in the lower extremities.
+Sciatica prevention can be difficult because one of the primary causes is the age-related degeneration of the lumbar (lower) spine.
+The sciatic nerve, which begins toward the bottom of the spinal cord and travels down both legs, is the longest nerve in the body.
+If part of the lumbar spinal anatomy breaks down because of injury, disc degeneration or osteoarthritis, the sciatic nerve becomes vulnerable to compression.
+This can send shooting pain down the legs to the feet or cause tingling, numbness or muscle weakness in the lower extremities.

 While the natural aging process makes preventing sciatica difficult, staying in shape can help the body cope with — or even avoid — symptoms that might otherwise become debilitating.
-Muscular strength is important for the stability of the lower back, and good cardiovascular health for optimum fitness.
-Talk to a doctor or fitness professional before beginning any exercise program, which might include one or more of the following:
+Muscular strength is important for the stability of the lower back and cardiovascular health is required for optimum fitness.
+Always consult a physician before beginning any exercise program, which might include one or more of the following:

 - Weight training